Measurement-based quantum computing with qudit stabilizer states: Theoretical background

 \subsubsection{The integer-ring Pauli and Clifford groups}

 For any finite dimension $d$, one can label the qudit basis states of a $d$-dimensional Hilbert space in terms of the integer ring $\mathbb{Z}_d = \{0,\hdots ,d-1 \}$, where addition is performed modulo $d$ \cite{QuditComputing,LinearizedStabilizerFormalism}.
-We identify the basis states of an integer-ring qudit with the eigenstates of the generalized Pauli operator $Z_d$, often called clock operator, and denote them via $\{ \ket{j}\}_{j=0}^{d-1}$ or $\ket{j_Z}$, where $Z_d \ket{j} = (\omega_{d})^j \ket{j}$ with $\omega_{d} = e^{2\pi i/d}$ being the $d$-th root of unity.
-If $d$ is prime, the integer ring $\mathbb{Z}_d$ becomes a field and coincides with a finite-field qudit introduced in the next section.
+We identify the basis states of an integer-ring qudit with the eigenstates of the generalized Pauli operator $Z_d$, often called clock operator, and denote them via